sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

             distances

-.. function::  LocalDistDiffTest(alignment, tolerance, radius, ref_index=0, mdl_index=1);
+.. function::  LocalDistDiffTest(alignment, tolerance, radius, ref_index=0, mdl_index=1)

-  Calculates the Local Distance Difference Test score (see previous functions) starting from an alignment between a reference structure and a model.
+  Calculates the Local Distance Difference Test score (see previous function) starting from an alignment between a reference structure and a model.
 The AlignmentHandle parameter used to provide the alignment to the function needs to have the two structures attached to it.
 By default the first structure in the alignment is considered to be the reference structure, and the second structure is taken as the model.
 This